pandacloud1/python/advanced/06_dictionary.md

 ## DICTIONARY
-- Dictionary store key-value pair for faster lookup
+- Dictionary stores key-value pair for faster lookup
 - You can change the values in the dictionary (mutuable)

 ### Dictionary example